wmgeolab/roadrunner_app/README.md

 Contact Ethan Brewer with any questions.

-The remainder of README contains information on the road roughness collection app, written by Eric Nubbe (enubbe@email.wm.edu).
+The remainder of README contains information on the road roughness collection app, written by Eric Nubbe.

 -------------
 INDEX